 Seek out activities that play to their strengths, and do new activities with them to give them the support needed to try something different.
 When trying something new, be casual and accepting of your loved one, whatever happens.
 If they are shy and struggle with social situations, encourage them to do the activity with someone they know, and help them to plan an exit strategy for parties, play dates and other social situations that are anxiety provoking.

 It can also be helpful to learn more about how you interact as a family.
 Some gifted traits family members have can both support and aggravate each other.
 Learning more about each other's intensities and other quirks can help in creating a warm and accepting home environment.

 Lastly, don’t be afraid to ask for help from an experienced and knowledgeable professional in your area!
 After all, we are all in this together!

 About the Author:

 Christy, is a Licensed Marriage Family Therapist and Somatic Experiencing Practitioner, practicing in San Diego, California.
-She has over 10 years of experience working with children, teens, parents, families, couples and individual adults with complex psychological and relationship problems.
-She specializes in the needs of gifted, bright and high achieving people, as well as those who have suffered past trauma.
+She has nearly 14 years of experience working with children, teens, parents, families, couples and individual adults with complex psychological and relationship problems.
+She specializes in the needs of gifted, bright and high achieving people, the LGBTQ+ community, as well as those who have suffered past trauma.
 Christy uses an eclectic approach, meeting the needs of whomever she is working with.
 Her work addresses the needs of the whole person, incorporating mind and body.